dejwk/roo_display/doc/programming_guide.md

 * `fillRects`: writes a batch of rectangles with specified coordinates and the same color;
 * `setAddress`/`write`: fill a single rectangle (or a part of it) with subsequent colors, going top-to-bottom and left-to-right.

-As you can see, the API operates on _batches_ of items.
-It is key to achieving good performance.
-Batches do not need to be very large; 32 to 64 items is good enough - but calling these APIs to draw individual pixels or rectangles will add plenty of overhead.
+As you can see, the API is _vectorized_, in that it operates on _batches_ of items.
+Vectorization is key to achieving good performance.
+Batches do not need to be very large; 32 to 64 items is good enough - but calling these APIs to draw individual pixels or rectangles will add noticeable overhead.

 In most cases, optimal use of the batch API does not come naturally, so you may want to use buffered drawing utilities.